-• A program of field investigations to better understand and quantify the physical processes affecting the dynamics of water movement between crop rooting depth and regional groundwater under irrigated tree crops.
+- A program of study to validate crop water requirement and root zone drainage results obtained during 2015-2018 using satellite-based techniques.
+The results from the study will play a critical role in providing input data to modelling work for estimating the salinity impact of new irrigation developments, with improved confidence and accuracy at regional scale (\$233,333); - A program of work to progress achievement of Action 4.8 of the Victorian Government's Water for Victoria Water Plan.
+This action aims to improve salinity management in the Mallee and commits to investing revenue from salinity offset charges to update contemporary knowledge of salinity impacts, review salinity impact charges, and update policies under the Victorian Mallee salinity management framework (\$169,663); - A program of field investigations to better understand and quantify the physical processes affecting the dynamics of water movement between crop rooting depth and regional groundwater under irrigated tree crops.
 The project results help to explain why the magnitude of root zone drainage (deep drainage) is quite different from the recharge to groundwater.
-When extended spatially and temporally it will reduce the uncertainty associated with recharge to groundwater used in modelling and help explain discharge to the river and salinity impact estimates (\$90,193)
+When extended spatially and temporally it will reduce the uncertainty associated with recharge to groundwater used in modelling and explain discharge to the river and salinity impact estimates (\$212,178).

-The balance of funds as at 30 June 2019 is \$31,576,020.
-These funds are segregated for operational and capital expenditure for the purpose of offsetting the salinity impact of new irrigation development in the Victorian Mallee and to maintain the region's compliance with State and Federal requirements as they relate to salinity impact and mitigation.
+The balance of funds as at 30 June 2020 is \$32,775,380.
+These funds are segregated for operational and capital expenditure for the purpose of mitigating or offsetting the salinity impact of irrigation in the Victorian Mallee and to maintain the region's compliance with State and Federal requirements.